 Wallowa Lake is easily one of the most beautiful spots in the State of Oregon.
 Two Pleistocene-era glacial lateral moraines form the 3.7-mile long, 3/4 mile wide, 299-ft. deep ribbon lake’s west and east shores.
 A terminal moraine—the end of the glaciers’ path—forms the lake’s north end.
-The Wallowa River flows into Wallowa Lake from the south, through a small community made up of vacation homes, lodging, restaurants, as well as other small businesses.
-From that point, the water (so pristine that some residents still use it as a drinking source) begins its journey to the Columbia River and on to the Pacific Ocean.
-At an elevation of 4,372 ft. above sea level, Wallowa Lake is known to sometimes freeze solid in the depths of winter.
+The Wallowa River flows into Wallowa Lake from the south end through a small community of vacation homes, lodging, restaurants, and other small businesses.
+From that point, the water (so pristine that some residents still use it as a drinking source) begins its journey to the Columbia River and the Pacific Ocean.
+At an elevation of 4,372 ft. above sea level, Wallowa Lake is sometimes known to freeze solid in winter depths.

 Wallowa Lake is One of The Seven Wonders of Oregon

 The lake is in good company amongst Oregon’s other breathtaking natural wonders like the Columbia River Gorge and the Painted Hills.
-The wealth of doable activities here sets it apart from other places on the list, however.
+However, the wealth of doable activities here sets it apart from other places on the list.
 Endless opportunities for adventure at Wallowa Lake and the surrounding areas make it a top vacation destination year after year.

 What the heck is a Wallowa?

-Wallowa may refer to the lake, the Wallowa Mountains surrounding it (commonly shortened to simply “The Wallowas”), the Wallowa River, the Wallowa-Whitman National Forest, and the small northeastern town of Wallowa further up Hwy.
+Wallowa may refer to the lake, the nearby Wallowa Mountains (commonly shortened to simply “The Wallowas”), the Wallowa River, the Wallowa-Whitman National Forest, and the small northeastern town of Wallowa further up Hwy.
 82.

-Commonly referred to as the “Swiss Alps of Oregon”, this incredible place has everything to offer for the whole family.
-On one fly-by-the-seat-of-my-pants solo adventure (my favorite kind) into the depths of Northeast Oregon, I had the pleasure to relax and hike around the lakeshore for a few hours.
-This was early summer, and the lake was actually in flood from snowmelt runoff in the mountains.
+Commonly referred to as the “Swiss Alps of Oregon,” this incredible place offers everything for the whole family.
+On one fly-by-the-seat-of-my-pants solo adventure (my favorite kind) into Northeast Oregon, I had the pleasure of relaxing and hiking around the lakeshore for a few hours.
+This was early summer, and the lake was in flood from snowmelt runoff in the mountains.
 While you may think of Eastern Oregon as rather barren high-desert, the NE corner is beautifully forested, full of tiny communities, sprawling meadows, native history, and ghost towns.

 This guide will cover everything from camping, hiking, dining, and everything else we can think of to be prepared for your adventure to Wallowa Lake.

-Why are The Wallowas called “The Swiss Alps of Oregon?”
+Why is The Wallowas called “The Swiss Alps of Oregon?”

 Good question.
 To visitors of both Switzerland and Wallowa Lake, there is an old-world charm in each location, far-flung as they are from each other.
 The town of Joseph and the tiny community on the banks of Wallowa Lake have a Bavarian-inspired charm about them.
 You can take a jaw-dropping gondola ride to the top of nearby Mt.
 Howard, Oregon’s very own Matterhorn.
 Nearby Terminal Gravity Brewing further caters to another alpine favorite: Beer.